ramonmedeiros/rpa_ecomerce/README.md

 # How to follow selenium interaction

 Using docker container, a new VNC session will be created at localhost:5900.
+The password is ```secret```

 # How to run